-We can make a similar distinction with respect to 'freedom' and 'liberty'.
-The latter word obviously derives from the Latin 'libertas', which refers to the status of a full member of some social unit (originally, a family or tribe).
-Libertas is the status of the liberi, the children, considered not as babies or young people, but as direct descendants or successors.47 'Liberty' is a birthright, an inherited status, or the status of one who has been adopted as a full member of the family or tribe-one who has been accorded 'the liberty of the tribe'.
+33 The same meaning attaches to the Greek 'eleutheria' (liberty), which is derived from a verb meaning 'to come'.
+Eleutheria, like libertas, is the status of the successors ('those who come after').
+In Dutch this meaning is rendered literally status, or the status of one who has been adopted as a full member of the family or tribe-one who has been accorded 'the liberty of the tribe'.
 As a political term, it suggests full membership in a political society, and points to notions such as nationality and citizenship.
 Even more clearly than 'equality', 'liberty' is a legal notion, applicable only to human beings.
 It is meaningful to discuss the respects in which animals living in groups have equal or unequal status in their group, or the respects in which objects are equal or unequal.
 It does not make sense to discuss the liberty of objects or animals or even of men or women who have not been born to, or have not been assigned, a position in any legal order.
 Like objects and animals they may be free or not, but the concept of liberty does not apply to them.
 For Robinson Crusoe, liberty was not an issue, but his freedom certainly was of vital importance to him.

 Etymologists trace the origin of the word 'free' and its equivalent in other languages (Dutch 'vrij', German 'frei', Swedish 'fri') to an old Indian stem 'pri-' meaning: the self, or one's own, and by extension: what is part of, related to or like oneself, or even: what one likes, loves or holds dear.
-Latin seems to have transformed 'priya' into 'privus' (one's own, what exists on its own or independently, free, separate, particular), 'privare' (to set free, to restore one's independence), and 'privatus' (one's own, personal, not belonging to the ruler or the state, private).
+Latin seems to have transformed 'priva' into 'privus' (one's own, what exists on its own or independently, free, separate, particular), 'privare' (to set free, to restore one's independence), and 'privatus' (one's own, personal, not belonging to the ruler or the state, private).
 The picture that emerges is clearly focussed on the natural person and his or her property, not on some conventional status within a well-defined social unit.
 This becomes even clearer when we consider other words that etymologists trace back to 'pri-': the English 'friend' (Dutch 'vriend', German 'Freund') and the old-English 'fridhu' (meaning peace, Dutch 'vrede', German 'Frieden', Swedish 'fred').
-There is of course nothing mysterious about the logical connection between the concepts of person and property and the concepts of peaceful, friendly and free relations.48 Friendly relations are peaceful relations, without iniuriae to person or property.
-Peace is a condition in which people can enjoy their property and independence, without being subjected to hostile treatment.
-And people are free to the extent that others treat them peacefully and friendly and respect them, their work and their property by abstaining from iniuriae or warlike actions.
-Thus, the security of each person and his or her property against predatory attack emerges here as a necessary condition or principle of order in the human world, its basic law or ius.
+There is of course nothing mysterious about the logical connection between the concepts of person and property and the concepts of peaceful, friendly and free relations.34 by the word for descendant: 'nakomeling' (one who comes after).